pritamshrestha/UberDriverIncomeAnalysis/README.md

 Here I have completed the Exploratory Data Analysis to uncover the hidden truth about the uber driver income.
 This project includes the following steps:
 1)	Exploratory Data Analysis:

-    a)	Checking the types of data:
+    1)	Checking the types of data:
-    b)	Dropping irrelevant columns:
+    2)	Dropping irrelevant columns:
-    c)	Renaming the columns:
+    3)	Renaming the columns:
-    d)	Dropping the duplicate rows:
+    4)	Dropping the duplicate rows:
-    e)	Dropping the missing or null values:
+    5)	Dropping the missing or null values:
-    f)	Detecting outliers:
+    6)	Detecting outliers:

 2)	Data visualization:
 3)	Identifying the relationships between variables: